 Starting a Service-Based Business

 This is what I did last year, and I’ve just about doubled my income since then.
-While starting a service-based business can be difficult at the beginning, there’s lots of compelling advantages as well.
+While starting a service-based business can be difficult at the beginning, there’s lots of compelling advantages as well, especially if you have a high demand skill such as graphic design.

 - You work for yourself, according to your own schedule and values